igorbardic/Udacity_Capston_project/README.md

 ## Project Summary
 The purpose of the data engineering capstone project is to give you a chance to combine what you've learned throughout the program.
 The objective of this project was to create an ETL pipeline for I94 immigration, airport data, state and world happiness rating data.
-A use case for this analytics database is to find immigration patterns to the US.
-We could try to find answears to questions such as, do people from countries with unhappy or happy rating immigrate to the US in large numbers, or which airport is more frequent for immigrants.
+Goal of this project is create analitics database to find immigration patterns to the US.
+Through the database we could try to find answears to questions such as, do people from countries with unhappy or happy rating immigrate to the US in large numbers, or which airport is more frequent for immigrants.

-## Data and Code
+## Data Code and Prerequisites
-All the data for this project was loaded into S3 before start the project, only is the i94_state.csv file which was loaded into Amazon EMR filesystem.
+Prerequisites: AWS EMR cluster, Apache Spark, Python 3 All the data for this project was loaded into S3 before start the project, only is the i94_state.csv file which was loaded into Amazon EMR filesystem.

 In addition to the data files, the project workspace includes:
 * **iam.cfg** - contains configuration that allows the ETL pipeline to access AWS EMR cluster.
 * **Capstone_project_Happy.ipynb** - jupyter notebook that was used for building the ETL pipeline.

-## Prerequisites
-* AWS EMR cluster
-* Apache Spark
-* Python 3

 ### The project follows the following steps:
+Data Engineering Capstone Project Happy
+Project Summary
+The goal of this project was to create ETL pipleine for immigration, airport data, state and world happiness rating data.
+We could try to find answears to questions such as, do people from countries with unhappy or happy rating immigrate to the US in large numbers, or which airport is more frequent for immigrants.

+The project follows the following steps:
 * Step 1: Scope the Project and Gather Data
 * Step 2: Explore and Assess the Data
 * Step 3: Define the Data Model